What is clinical nutrition?

 What are nutritional supplements?

-The term "nutritional supplement" refers to vitamins, minerals, and other nutrients that are used to support good health and treat illness.
-For example, plant compounds known as phytochemicals (found in tomatoes and soybeans) have powerful disease fighting properties.
-While it's best to get nutrients through the foods you eat, sometimes taking a supplement can help.
+The term "nutritional supplement" refers to vitamins, minerals, and other nutrients that are used to support health and treat illness.
+For example, plant compounds known as phytochemicals have powerful disease-fighting properties.
+While it is best to get nutrients through the foods you eat, sometimes taking a supplement can help.
 For example, taking zinc supplements has been reported to shorten the duration of the common cold and lower the incidence of acute diarrhea in children.

 How do vitamins and minerals work?